-Cat flu different than human kind, but not always
+Cat flu does exist.
+However, it’s usually different that the human kind, but not always.

 We’re entering a full-blown, pretty serious influenza season, and this gives us pause to think about how safe are our feline friends?

 Cat flu is a respiratory disease.
 Symptoms include: